cloudfoundry/community/org/readme.md

 - The branchprotector doesn't support wildcards for branch rules.
 I.e. every version branch gets its own rule.
 - The branchprotector doesn't delete unneeded branch protection rules e.g. when a version branch got deleted.

+### Inactive User Management
+Inactive users according to the criteria defined in [rfc-0025-define-criteria-and-removal-process-for-inactive-members](https://github.com/cloudfoundry/community/blob/main/toc/rfc/rfc-0025-define-criteria-and-removal-process-for-inactive-members.md) are identified by an automation which opens a pull-request to delete those.

 ## Development

 Requires Python 3.9.